mahmoudparsian/data-management-for-business-analytics/lectures/LECTURE_17_ranking_functions/ranking_functions_tutorial.md

 # Rank functions in MySQL

+## Business Questions ?

+* What are top-5 products sold in each state in USA

+* What are top-10 Universities in the world

+* What are top-10 heart surgeons in California

+* Which beauty products did not sell well in New York

+* What are the top-3 tennis players per country

+* What are the top-10 products sold in Black Friday

+* What are the Bottom-10 products sold in Black Friday

+## Ranking functions answer these type of questions

+	SQL ranking functions serve the purpose
+	of assigning a unique or non-unique rank to each row within a result set, or within specific partitions (groups) of a result set, based on a defined ordering criterion.

+	These functions are crucial for various data analysis and reporting tasks, allowing for the identification of top performers, the creation
+	of leaderboards, or the categorization of data based on relative position.

+# Ranking Functions

+	1. RANK()

+	2. DENSE_RANK()

+	3. ROW_NUMBER()

+## 1. `RANK():`

+	Assigns a unique rank number to each distinct row within a partition.
+If two or more rows have the same value, they receive the same rank, but the next rank(s) will skip numbers.

+	For example, if two rows are tied for rank 1, the next rank will be 3 (1, 1, 3).

+## 2. `DENSE_RANK(): no gap`

+	Similar to RANK(), but it does not skip ranks when there are ties.
+If two rows have the same rank, the next rank will be consecutive.

+	For example, if two rows are tied for rank 1, the next rank will be 2 (1, 1, 2).

+## 3. `ROW_NUMBER():`

+	Assigns a unique sequential integer to rows within a partition.
+Unlike RANK() and DENSE_RANK(), it does not account for ties; each row gets a unique number regardless of duplicates.

+## Syntax Simplified

+	The syntax for using these functions is as follows:

+		RANK() OVER (PARTITION BY column ORDER BY column)

+		DENSE_RANK() OVER (PARTITION BY column ORDER BY column)

+		ROW_NUMBER() OVER (PARTITION BY column ORDER BY column)

+## Rank functions = Window functions

 	Rank functions in MySQL are window functions that allow you to assign a rank to each row within a partition of a result set.